Ask AI

 In this scenario:

-• If the user sends a general message, the agent simply replies with text.
+• If the user sends a general message, the agent simply replies with text without calling tools.

-• If the user asks to search for something, it uses the search_web node.
+• If the user asks to create note, it uses the Create Notenode.

 Each node is registered with fromAIAgent() to pass parameters.
 The model understands which tool to use - and ignores the rest.